MyPortugalHoliday.com

 Mosteiro de Alcobaça

-This UNESCO World Heritage Site was the first fully Gothic building in Portugal, founded in 1153 by King Afonso Henriques.
-Its church is noted for its immense scale and architectural simplicity, containing the ornate tombs of King Pedro I and Inês de Castro.
-These tombs are placed foot-to-foot so that, according to the legend of their tragic love, the pair will see each other immediately upon rising on Judgement Day.
-Another notable feature of the complex is the 18th-century kitchen, which includes a chimney 28 metres tall and a diverted branch of the Alcoa River that once flowed directly through the room to provide the monks with a constant supply of fresh water.
+This UNESCO World Heritage Site was the first fully Gothic building in Portugal, founded in 1153 by King Afonso Henriques, and walking into the church is genuinely humbling.
+The scale is immense, yet the architectural simplicity feels almost austere, which only makes the ornate tombs of King Pedro I and Inês de Castro more striking when you find them.
+They're placed foot-to-foot so that, according to the legend of their tragic love, the pair will see each other the moment they rise on Judgement Day.

 Mosteiro de Alcobaça